Meet our Teachers

 Megan joined MOMI in 2013.
 She completed her primary credential at Montessori Institute of San Diego and worked previously for a Montessori school in California for three years at the primary level - one year as the movement and gardening teacher and two years as a primary classroom assistant.
 Megan obtained her bachelor's degree in Human Development from UC San Diego, and spent her junior year studying abroad in Ireland.
 She completed a master's degree in Child Development at the UC Davis.

-Megan feels passionately about following the child and creating an environment that fosters the childʻs independence.
-"Dr. Montessori believed, as do I, that we must ʻeducate for peaceʻ, which begins with the child," shared Megan. " I feel so blessed to be a member of this amazing community!"
-Originally from Point Reyes Station, California, Megan and her husband Scott (our Living Classroom Teacher) married on Maui in 2016.
-They are proud parents of a beautiful, baby girl named Mae.
-Megan loves to hike, knit, sew, and cook yummy food alongside Scott and their dog Abby.
+Megan feels passionately about following the child and creating an environment that fosters the child's independence.
+"Dr. Montessori believed, as do I, that we must 'educate for peace', which begins with the child," shared Megan. " I feel so blessed to be a member of this amazing community!".
+Megan loves to hike, knit, sew, and cook yummy food alongside husband Scott, daughter Mae and their dog Abby.

 JEnnifer Dempsey- lower elementary teacher, wiliwili class